Adriaan van Maanen

-Known for faulty results
+Astrometric measurements

 In the first and second decade of the 20th century there was a large controversy in the astronomical world about the size of the Milky Way, the size of the universe and the nature of spiral galaxies.
-The result of this controversy was the great debate in Washington DC between Harlow Shapley and Heber Doust Curtis in April 1920.
-Shapley believed that spiral galaxies weren't systems equal to the Milky Way and in one of his arguments he used the results of Van Maanen, who measured the rotation of the spiral arms of spiral galaxies.
-After extrapolating his results he concluded that motion of the arms of spiral galaxies had a period of 105 years.
-While Curtis had stated that spiral galaxies were similar to the Milky Way and thus had to have a similar size, believed to be 5 kiloparsecs (kpc) at that time, the period of the motion was far too small for a radius of 2.5 kpc.
-At that period and radius, it would mean that the spiral arms rotated with a speed greater than the speed of light.
-Curtis agreed that if the results of van Maanen were correct, Shapley was right.
-But Curtis rejected the results of van Maanen due to unrealistic accuracy claimed by him.
-Later astronomers have re-examined the measurements of Van Maanen, and concluded he had made a serious error.
+The competing theories were the subject of the Great Debate between Harlow Shapley and Heber Doust Curtis in April 1920.
+Shapley believed that spiral galaxies were nearby objects within the Milky Way, and to support his position, he used Van Maanen's astrometric measurements; van Maanen had claimed to have detected the rotation of the spiral arms of spiral galaxies, finding that the rotational period would be about 100,000 years.
+Curtis believed that spiral galaxies were objects like the Milky Way and thus had to have a similar size, believed to be 5 kiloparsecs (kpc) at that time.
+A rotational period of 100,000 years would require that the spiral arms were rotating faster than the speed of light.
+Curtis agreed that if van Maanen's results were correct, the spiral nebulae could not be distant galaxies.
+However, Curtis rejected the results, believing them to be in error.

-The origin of van Maanen's measurement errors emerged from his stereo blink comparator, which van Maanen used to compare new plates with plates some 10–20 years old.
+Later astronomers re-examined van Maanen's measurements, and concluded that he had made a serious error.
+He used a stereo blink comparator to compare new plates with plates some 10–20 years old.
 By blinking between those two plates he could detect small discrepancies on the positions of the objects.
 His reference objects were the field stars fairly near the edge of the plates.
-However he didn't consider that due to optical effects these stars had been smeared out a little towards the edges, slightly differently between the two plates.
+However, he did not take into account optical distortions which affected the apparent positions of these stars.
 This caused systematic errors resulting in imaginary movements.

-Another possible explanation is that van Maanen simply saw what he had been trained to see for years: that the "spiral nebulae" were relatively nearby and therefore ought to have a quite detectable rotation.
-This belief was quite widespread in the early 20th-century and therefore very hard to ignore.
-This does not, however, explain supposedly corroborating findings from Mount Wilson, Lowell Observatory, Russia, and the Netherlands.
+A possible contributing factor is that van Maanen may have been experiencing confirmation bias.
+As it was widely believed that the "spiral nebulae" were relatively nearby and therefore ought to have a detectable rotation, a result which appeared to support that would not have been subject to as much scrutiny as one which contradicted it.